cajhin/capsicain/README.md

 ## Features

 - optional basic key remapping
     LShift + RShift = CapsLock ON
     RShift + LShift = CapsLock OFF
     Y<>Z (for ze Germans)
     WIN<>ALT on non-Apple keyboards (the Apple way is better)
     \ and / to Shift ('\\' on ISO (Euro) keyboards is left Shift on ANSI (US) boards. / is its physical counterpart, it should have been right shift all along.
-Try it, it's comfortable).
+Try it, it's comfortable.
+Caps+/ is /).

 - Hold CapsLock + right hand -> Cursor control layer
     [I][J][K][L] = Cursor